COVID-19 and Autism in NJ

 We’ll be adding resources to this page to offer support for you during this time.
 Also, check our Facebook page for links and information.

-Being stuck at home has drastically changed how treatment is delivered and is affecting individuals and families in many different ways.
-Our staff offers the following articles with suggestions and reminders to guide you through this difficult time.
+The pandemic has drastically changed how treatment is delivered and is affecting individuals and families in many different ways.
+Our staff offers the following articles with suggestions and resources to guide you through this difficult time.

-Our team has curated resources and tools that may be useful:
+Our team has curated resources and tools that may be useful for learning from home:

 - Supporting Individuals with Autism through Uncertain Times (University of North Carolina)